Couchiching Health at Home Program

 Treatments/Exercises

-• Cuing to perform range of motion, mobility or gait exercises as prescribed by registered provider.
+• Supervision of range of motion, mobility or gait exercises as prescribed by registered provider.

 • Assistance to turn and reposition, using a lift device (eq.
-Hoyer Lift), using a transfer device (eq. sit-stand lift, transfer disc, pole) – with appropriate training, equipment and environment.
+Hoyer Lift), using a transfer device (eq. sit-stand lift, pole) – with appropriate training, equipment and environment.

 Support of Psychosocial Needs